|

 In 1910, Korea was annexed to Japan.
 When Japan lost

 to divide Korea at the 38th parallel.
-The date?
-August 1945.

-The north was occupied by the USSR and
+The North was occupied by the U.S.S.R.

-the south by the USA.
+and the South by the United States.

-The north was organized as the
+The North was organized as the

 Democratic People's Republic of Korea under Kim Il-Sung.
 The

-south was organized as the Republic of Korea under Rhee Syngman.
+South was organized as the Republic of Korea under Rhee Syngman.

 WHAT STARTED THE KOREAN WAR ?

 On June 25, 1950, North Korea invaded South Korea.
-US President

-MacArthur, to aid South Korea.
+General Douglas MacArthur, to aid South Korea.
 China then dispatched troops to

 aid the North.